xuwei-k/sbt-assembly/README.md

 run your tests, and then pack your class files and all your dependencies into a single JAR file: `target/scala_X.X.X/projectname-assembly-X.X.X.jar`.

+    > assembly

-If you specify a `mainClass in assembly` in simple-build-tool (or just let it autodetect one) then you'll end up with a fully executable JAR, ready to rock.
+If you specify a `mainClass in assembly` in build.sbt (or just let it autodetect one) then you'll end up with a fully executable JAR, ready to rock.

 Here is the list of the keys you can rewire for `assembly` task.